sellmenn/TicTacToe/readme.md

 # UNBEATABLE TIC TAC TOE AI
 "Tic-tac-toe (American English), or Xs and Os (Canadian or Irish English) is a paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner." - Wikepedia

+The goal of this project was to write an AI program that could consistently (if not always) beat the user at the game.
+For simplicity, the project was designed around a text-based Tic-tac-toe game.

 ---

 # HOW TO RUN